corda/corda-docs-portal/content/en/api-ref/_index.md

 ## Corda 5 API reference

-See the [Corda 5.0](../../en/api-ref/corda/5.0/index.html) page to access the API reference documentation for all API modules publicly exposed in the Corda 5 release.
+See the [Corda 5.0](../../en/api-ref/corda/5.0/index.html) page to access the API reference documentation for all API modules publicly exposed in Corda 5.0.

 ## Corda 4 API Reference